nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [36/47354a] process > sayHello [100%] 1 of 1 ✔
 ```

 Check the output directory and look for the output with the new filename.
 Tadaa again!

 The value of the parameter we passed on the command line overrode the value we gave the variable in the script.
-In fact, parameters can be set in several different ways; if the same parameter is set in multiple places, its value is determined based on the order of precedence described [here](https://www.nextflow.io/docs/latest/config.html).
+In fact, parameters can be set in several different ways; if the same parameter is set in multiple places, its value is determined based on the order of precedence that is described [here](https://www.nextflow.io/docs/latest/config.html).

 !!! tip